Key Highlights

 Higher fee structure for repeated courses |

-Encourages students to pass subjects on their first attempt. |
+Encourages students to pass subjects in their first attempt. |

 Regional Variations |

-Madrid/Barcelona are often on the higher end, and smaller cities are lower |
+Madrid/Barcelona often on the higher end, smaller cities lower |

-Cost reflects regional funding policies and the general cost of living. |
+Cost reflects regional funding policies and general cost of living. |

 Program-Specific Costs |